Mohammad-Mirasadollahi/Splunk-Time-Based-Detection/README.md

-# Note: You can change your day_off by editing this line:
+# Note: You can change your day_off by editing this line

 In my example I used Thursday and Friday